 We have a dedicated Inclusion team at Hampton Vale Primary Academy.
-The Inclusion Lead is Amy Wright, the Special Educational Needs Co-ordinator in school is Mrs Lartey and the SEND officer is Mrs Lowe.
+The Inclusion Lead is Amy Wright and the Special Educational Needs Co-ordinator in school is Mrs Lartey.
 If you have any further questions about SEND then please do not hesitate to come into school to arrange to speak to our Inclusion team or call the school office.

 What are special educational needs?

 A child has special educational needs or disabilities (SEND) if they have a learning difficulty or disability which means that they find it significantly harder to learn, or to do activities which children the same age are able to do.

 These children need extra help or support, or special provision made for them to enable them to access their learning.

 The four main areas of SEND; as detailed in the code of practice (2015) are:

 Communication and Interaction - this includes children with speech, language and communication needs (SLCN) and those who fall on the autistic spectrum (ASD).

 Cognition and Learning - this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia and dyspraxia.

 Social, Emotional and Mental Health - this includes children who may be withdrawn or isolated, displaying disruptive or disturbing behaviour and underlying mental health difficulties, e.g. anxiety, depression.
 Other children may have features of hyperactivity, concentration difficulties and/or impulsive behaviours or attachment disorder.